RedTeamLounge/RedTeamLounge.github.io/index.md

 title: Home
 ---

-The Red Team Lounge is an amazing community where you can find a lot of experienced security researcher.
+The Red Team Lounge is an amazing community for current and future professionals.

-- Monthly Clash of Code events
-- Daily security-related voice chat conversations

 <a href="/invite">Join today</a>